- Strong, smooth powertrain (IS 350)

 - Road noise

-All considered, the 2012 Lexus IS sedans still look great, with a sleek, low, and attractive silhouette; the rather low hoodline and rising beltline altogether gives it a wedge-like appearance from some angles--and an undeniable go-fast look compared to the more luxury-oriented (and Camry-based) ES 350.
-The IS models got a light touch-up last year in front and in back, including new exhaust tips, HID headlamps with LED running lamps on the IS 350, and a new 17-inch wheel design.
+With a sleek, low, and attractive silhouette, the IS sedans do still look great; the rather low hoodline and rising beltline altogether gives it a wedge-like appearance from some angles--and an undeniable go-fast look compared to the more luxury-oriented (and Camry-based) ES 350.
+With a light touch-up delivered a couple of years ago, the IS got new exhaust tips, HID headlamps with LED running lamps on the IS 350, and a new 17-inch wheel design.
 An F-Sport Package gives the IS an even more serious performance look.
-Inside, the IS sedans arguably show their age the most, with a rather tight, cockpit-like layout--although trims feel upscale and high-quality.
+But it's inside where the IS sedans do look more dated, as their tighter, cockpit-like layout gives away their age, while materials still look pleasant and upscale.

-Lexus positions its cars along two tracks--one plush and detached, the other more visceral and sporty--and the 2012 IS sedans fit into the latter.
-If you want to make the most of that performance feel, though, just don't go with the base 204-horsepower, 2.5-liter V-6; it's smooth but remarkably short on power, especially with the automatic transmission.
-IS 350 models come with a much more enjoyable 306-hp, 3.5-liter V-6 but unfortunately only come with the six-speed automatic.
+Lexus has been pushing its vehicles in two different luxury directions--some toward comfort and plushness, others toward performance.
+And the IS lineup is part of the latter--although in IS 250 form it would be a stretch to call it a sport sedan.
+In fact, we recommend skipping the base 204-horsepower, 2.5-liter V-6 entirely, as while it's smooth, it just doesn't have enough power (especially with the automatic transmission).
+With their 306-horsepower, 3.5-liter V-6, IS 350 models are much more enjoyable, but here the six-speed automatic is mandatory.
 They're a good, responsive team, and overall the IS feels quite agile but never quite on the same high dynamic ground as the BMW 3-Series or Infiniti G37.
 Rear-wheel drive IS models have a better steering feel than AWD versions.